No. 7 Wisconsin rolls past Arkansas-Pine Bluff 92-58

 Arkansas-Pine Bluff missed it first 11 shots and committed five turnovers before finally scoring.

+“We just dug a big hole and you can’t dig a hole like that against a really, really good basketball team,” Arkansas-Pine Bluff coach George Ivory said.

-The Badgers pushed the lead to 45-10 on a pair of free throws by Reuvers.
+The Badgers pushed the lead to 45-10 on a pair of free throws by Nate Reuvers.
 Joshuwan Johnson scored seven consecutive points for the Golden Lions’ only offensive flurry of the half, making it 47-19.
 With the game firmly in hand, Wisconsin substituted early and often with eight players recording at least 10 minutes by halftime.

-Nate Reuvers added 14 points and Aleem Ford 10 for Wisconsin.
+Reuvers added 14 points and Aleem Ford 10 for Wisconsin.

 Shaun Doss Jr. had 16 points and Johnson 13 for Arkansas-Pine Bluff (0-2).